sag1v/debuggr.io/content/blog/js-prototype-in-depth/index.md

 ## Wrapping up

-We learned about the the different ways we can connect objects, attaching data and logic and bundling it all together.
+We learned about the the different ways we can connect objects, attaching data and logic and bundle it all together.
 We saw how "inheritance" works in JavaScript, chaining objects to other objects via the `__proto__` property, sometimes with multiple levels of chaining.

 We see it again and again, the more abstraction we get the more "stuff" are going on under the hood, which makes it harder for us to keep track on whats going on with our code.